nwhsrobotics/Lidar-Lite-v3/README.md

 The lidar_cycles variable will begin incrementing with each measurement taken and the lidar_cm indicator will show the distance, in cm, from the lidar to the first surface the beam hits.

+If the lidar_failed flag goes to true, this means an i2c operation failed when configuring the lidar.

 ## Using the Example Code